Living 'xenobots' made from frog embryo cells could soon swim around inside your body

 Working through potential unintended consequences is important, but it's the combination of malicious intent and tiny new tools that can navigate the bloodstream that's likely to keep many people up at night.
 Looks like there could be a market for someone who can create a personal detector for unwanted xenobots in your body...

-Discuss: Living robots made from frog embryo cells could swim inside your body
+Discuss: Tiny living robots made from frog cells could soon swim inside your body

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.